Welcome

 AT EASE opened its first advice sessions in 1974 but the founding steering group first met in 1973.

-At EASE is an unincorporated voluntary group offering services to members of the Armed Forces.
-It is staffed entirely by Volunteers and receives no money from Central Government or any local Council.
+AT EASE is an unincorporated voluntary group offering free services to members of the Armed Forces.
+It is staffed entirely by Volunteers and receives no money from Central Government or any local Council; for ethical reasons we have not applied for Lottery funding.
 This means we are entirely dependent on voluntary contributions and membership fees.

 In addition, we receive occasional donations and bequests from those who have supported our work.

-A Committee runs matters on a week-to-week basis, but all fully paid up members have the right to influence policy at our Annual General Meeting.
+A Committee runs matters on a week-to-week basis, but all members have the right to influence policy at our Annual General Meeting.

 One of the great advantages of this structure is that we are able to offer those who seek assistance, what is appropriate to them without outside influence or pressure.
 The disadvantage is that we cannot afford paid staff, so regret we can offer a service only on one evening per week.